-STRAND Specific Lesson Learning Outcome Dry the and of the lesson, the learner should be able to work out missing NUMBERS By the end of the lesson, the learner should be able to work out missing numbers in subtraction of a 2-digit number from a 2-digit number.
-SUB-STRAND Key Inquiry Question: How do you work out missing numbers in subtraction?
-SUBTRACTION Suggested Learning Resources: Counters, place value apparatus, basic addtion table, head/mouth pointers, page turners, book holders, pen/pencil grips, universal cuffs, multipurpose communication board, multipurpose stamp, adapted LDDs/ICT devices
+STRAND Specific Lesson Learning Outcome NUMBERS By the end of the lesson, the learner should be able to work out missing numbers in subtraction of a 2-digit number from a 2-digit number.
+SUB-STRAND Key Inquiry Question: How do you work out missing numbers in SUBTRACTION subtraction?
+Suggested Learning Resources: counters, place value apparatus, basic addtion table